 During the spring, I spent a lot of time at the woods, and this woodland scene was my favourite black and white image of the series.

 Raven & Dead TreesI like a graphically simple photo, and this is about as simple as it gets.
 A raven sits atop an old dead tree, watching time pass around them.
+I chose to use the high-key style here in order to maximise the simplicity of the image, and create a more stark contrast between the subject and it's surroundings.

 Fine art wildlife photography, from the edge of the Finnish taiga forest.